icarusfactor/userspaceorg/README.md

   * Change permissions on files and directoies in alignment with httpd process.

-     * This will let you update plughins to wordpress.
+     * This will let you update plugins to wordpress.

      * cd /var/www/html/wordpress/